China Manned Space Program: Phase 2: assembly and construction

 Following the conclusion of phase 1, 6 more missions will be conducted to implement phase 2, including launches of 2 laboratory modules of Tiangong, 2 cargo spacecraft and 2 crewed spacecraft.
 All these missions are scheduled to be carried out by the end of 2022.

 On 9 May 2022, Tianzhou 4 cargo spacecraft was launched to Tiangong Space Station, which docked with the station the next day.

-On 5 June 2022, Shenzhou 14 was launched and docked to Tianhe core module almost 7 hours later.
-The crew, including Chen Dong, Liu Yang and Cai Xuzhe, will spend six months on the space station during this very first crewed mission of the construction phase.
+On 5 June 2022, Shenzhou 14 was launched and docked to the Tianhe core module almost 7 hours later.
+The crew, including Chen Dong, Liu Yang and Cai Xuzhe, spent six months on the space station during this very first crewed mission of the construction phase.

 On 17 July 2022 at 02:59 UTC, Tianzhou 3 cargo spacecraft was undocked from the Tianhe core module after completing its mission.

 On 24 July 2022, the third Long March 5B rocket lifted off from Wenchang, carrying the 23200 kg Wentian laboratory cabin module, the largest and heaviest spacecraft launched by China.
-The module docked to the space station in less than 20 hours later, adding the second module and the first laboratory module to it.
+The module docked with the space station less than 20 hours later, adding the second module and the first laboratory module to it.

-At 10:26 UTC on 1 September 2022, two of the Shenzhou 14 crew members, Chen Dong and Liu Yang, conducted the first EVA from the Wentian module's airlock, which lasted for 6 hours 7 minutes.
+At 10:26 UTC on 1 September 2022, two of the Shenzhou 14 crew members, Chen Dong and Liu Yang, conducted the first EVA from the Wentian module's airlock, which lasted 6 hours 7 minutes.
 About two weeks later, on 17 September 2022, at 05:35 UTC, the second spacewalk carried out by Chen Dong and Cai Xuzhe through the airlock of the Wentian lab module, with Liu Yang assisting the pair from inside the Tianhe core module.